-Pope Francis Shows Support for LGBTQ Community
+Pope Francis shows support for LGBTQ community

-JACKSON COUNTY, MO (KCTV5) -- Pope Francis has taken the world by surprise with his recent comments on same sex couples.
-In a documentary the Pope endorsed civil unions for same-sex couples, saying "homosexual people have the right to be in a family”.
+JACKSON COUNTY, MO (KCTV) -- Pope Francis has taken the world by surprise with his recent comments on same sex couples.
+In a documentary, the Pope endorsed civil unions for same-sex couples, saying, "homosexual people have the right to be in a family.”

 “I 100% support them so it’s not like I have any other comments because I support that too,” says Ashley Calivo.